New hire checklist: A step-by-step guide to onboarding employees In France [2024]

 Jun 15, 2023

 As you may already know, French workers receive a lot of protections employees in other countries aren’t as privileged to have.
-Leading them through a robust onboarding process that demonstrates your knowledge and respect of their culture is a great way to start off on the right foot.
+Leading them through a robust onboarding process that demonstrates your knowledge and respect for their culture is a great way to start off on the right foot.

 There are many moving parts to the employee onboarding experience, and as experts will tell you, a top-tier process lasts well beyond the first few days of an employee working for you.
 In this guide, we’ll give you an onboarding checklist that covers everything from paperwork and compliance to devices, access to apps, training, and a 90-day plan to ensure your new employees are successful well beyond their first day.